syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Populate-Data.md

 The following steps explain how you can bind remote data to TreeView control.

-* In the View page, add TreeView helper to configure TreeView.
+* In the view page, add TreeView helper to configure TreeView.

 * In the DataSource field assign remote data source.
-Here dataManager gets the remote web service and filters the data using Query.
-The select property of ejQuery is used to retrieve the specified columns from the data source.
+Here DataManager gets the remote web service and filters the data using Query API.
+The select property of ej.Query is used to retrieve the specified columns from the data source.

-* Assign dataSource and query property values to bind the remote data.
+* Assign DataSource and Query property values to bind the remote data.
 Map the corresponding fields in TreeView control

 ### OData

 **OData** is a standardized protocol for creating and consuming data.
-You can bind [oData service](http://www.odata.org/#) data to TreeView in two ways using [DataSource](http://help.syncfusion.com/cr/cref_files/aspnetmvc/ejmvc/Syncfusion.EJ~Syncfusion.JavaScript.TreeViewFieldsBuilder~Datasource.html#) API of “TreeView” control.
+You can bind [OData service](http://www.odata.org/#) data to TreeView in two ways using [DataSource](http://help.syncfusion.com/cr/cref_files/aspnetmvc/ejmvc/Syncfusion.EJ~Syncfusion.JavaScript.TreeViewFieldsBuilder~Datasource.html#) API of “TreeView” control.

    **Using Datasource(DataSource) API**